LiquidAIDemo/LiquidAIDemo/README.md

 The purpose of this demo is to show how energy consumption can be optimized in a single-family house.

-This is a project for Autumn 2023 implementation of Software Engineering Project 1 & 2 courses in Tampere University.'
+This is a project for Autumn 2023 implementation of Software Engineering Project 1 & 2 courses in Tampere University.

 ## Installation